Aman0509/learningJavaScript/Async-JS-Promises-and-Callbacks/README.md

 - [JavaScript Promise and Promise Chaining](https://www.programiz.com/javascript/promise)

+## Asynchronous Code Execution in Promises

+Promises in JavaScript enable asynchronous behavior by leveraging the event loop and a concept called "callbacks."
+To understand how promises work asynchronously, let's break down the process:

+1. **Creation of a Promise:** When you create a promise using the `new Promise()` constructor, you're defining a task that may take some time to complete.
+The promise has three possible states: pending, resolved, or rejected.

+2. **Executor Function:** The Promise constructor takes an executor function as an argument.
+This function typically contains the code that performs the asynchronous task, like fetching data from a server.
+This function receives two parameters: `resolve` and `reject`.
+These are functions provided by JavaScript that allow you to signal that the task is completed (resolved) or encountered an error (rejected).

+3. **Event Loop:** JavaScript uses an event loop to manage asynchronous operations.
+The event loop continuously checks the execution stack and the callback queue.
+When the execution stack is empty, the event loop picks tasks from the callback queue and executes them.

+4. **Execution of Asynchronous Code:** When you perform an asynchronous operation, like making an HTTP request, the JavaScript engine doesn't wait for the result.
+Instead, it registers a callback function to be executed when the operation completes.

+5. **Promise State Transition:** Inside the executor function, when the asynchronous task completes successfully, you call the `resolve` function, which transitions the promise's state from pending to resolved.
+If an error occurs, you call the `reject` function, transitioning the state to rejected.

+6. **Consuming the Promise:** Outside the promise creation, you use the `.then()` method to attach a callback function.
+This callback function will be placed in the callback queue by the promise when the promise's state transitions to resolved.
+The event loop eventually picks up this callback and executes it, allowing you to work with the resolved value.

+In summary, promises run code asynchronously by using the event loop and callbacks.
+When an asynchronous operation is encountered, the code continues to execute, and a promise is created to manage the outcome of that operation.
+The promise transitions between different states based on the outcome of the asynchronous task, and the callback registered with `.then()` is executed once the promise resolves.

 ## Chaining Multiple Promises

 Let's now also wrap `navigator.geolocation.getCurrentPosition()` around promise object and [`then`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) demonstrate the promise chaining.